-Building a budget
+How to create a budget

-Whether you’re struggling with problem debt or not, building a budget is the first step to taking control of your finances.
+Whether you’re struggling with problem debt or not, creating a budget is the first step to taking control of your finances.
 A balanced budget will help give you a clear picture of how much money you have coming in each month, what you’re spending and where you’re spending it.
 It can also help you with saving for the future.

 Three steps to building a budget